corinnt/dripseq-peaks/README.md

 - clarify which comparison groups/intersections to use in viz -> intersect across replicates not treatments
 - compile `bedtools` and `samtools` from source -> nvm, will use tools in OSCAR
 - workflow illustration for README
+- convert to using python script to write Slurm batch script

 ## Use Instructions: